tiurzm/Project-3/README.md

 ### Why the Project is Useful ###

 The app fulfilled a project assignment for University of Kansas Coding Boot Camp, August 2019 to February 2020.
-It provided us with the opportunity to work with the following technologies:
+It provided us with the opportunity to work more with the following technologies:

 * Mongo database, Mongod, and mongoose
 * Express web server